#Pandora Papers: ‘Ventures’ magazine named her one of the over 50 people in Africa who were dollar billionaires

 Yet, Mama Ngina’s combined stake together with sons, President Uhuru and Muhoho Kenyatta was 13.21 percent of the merged NCBA bank worth Sh6.6 billion and held through Enke Investments.
 Mama Ngina holds another 11.93 percent through Ropat Nominees Ltd worth Sh5.9 billlion and another 5.7 percent through Ropat Trust Company valued at over Sh2.9 billion.

 Besides farms and businesses in Brazil, the Kenyattas have a fortune running into billions of shillings

 Indeed, Mama Ngina was one of only three women dollar billionaires in Africa.
-The other two being Isabel Dos Santos, the daughter of Angola’s president and Nigerian oil tycoon, Folorunsho Alakija.
+The other two being the now disgraced, Isabel Dos Santos (whose assets have since been frozen), the daughter of Angola’s president and Nigerian oil tycoon, Folorunsho Alakija.
 The family wealth of which she was a beneficiary was built over time, actually, in the first 15 years of Kenyatta becoming President.

 British historian Charles Hornsby notes in his 2013 effort, Kenya: A History since Independence that “The Kenyattas were probably the wealthiest African family in Kenya.
 They owned the Heritage Hotels chain, the Hilton Hotel, and hotels in most of the main parks.

 The family owned Brookside Dairies, which had taken over much of the urban market for milk.
 They still had vast tracts of land in the Rift Valley, on the coast and along the Nairobi–Thika road,” besides farms and businesses in Brazil and a fortune running into billions of shillings.